Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Results

 Pairwise metrics often obscure genuinely multipartite structure.
 To capture global dependence, we compute the total correlation (TC).
 We compare strategies using the differential $\Delta \mathrm{TC}(p,\lambda)$ relative to the best-performing classical baseline.

 Figure~\ref{fig:deltaTC} reports $\Delta \mathrm{TC}$ for $N=3$ and $N=5$.
 Across the explored parameter region, $\Delta \mathrm{TC}$ remains negative.
-This negative differential provides a critical information-theoretic insight: classical strategies maximize total correlation by converging to the ``copy'' limit ($a_1 = \dots = a_N$).
+The reason is visible in the $q$-sweep of Appendix~\ref{app:qsweep}: the shared-latent model reaches its maximum TC only as $q \to 1$, where $a_1 = \dots = a_N$.
 While this yields a higher raw magnitude of shared bits, it results in maximal local collisions.
-The quantum strategy sacrifices raw magnitude—paying a "bit-cost"—to achieve its collision-suppressing structure.
-Thus, $\Delta \mathrm{TC} < 0$ is not a failure of quantum coordination, but a signature of its efficiency in maintaining global dependence without resorting to redundant alignment.
+The quantum strategy never approaches that limit, so it forfeits those bits.
+What $\Delta\mathrm{TC} < 0$ measures is the size of that forfeit, not a deficit in coordination: the shared bits the classical baseline gains are precisely the ones that put both agents on the same action.

 Similarly, Fig.~\ref{fig:deltaAPMI} shows the differential in APMI, which also remains negative.
-This reinforces the conclusion that the value of the quantum resource lies in its \emph{geometry} (the avoidance of collisions seen in Figure~\ref{fig:geometry}) rather than its absolute information-theoretic magnitude.
+The same holds pairwise: the value of the quantum resource lies in its \emph{geometry} (the avoidance of collisions seen in Figure~\ref{fig:geometry}) rather than its absolute information-theoretic magnitude.

 \FloatBarrier